 6.2 The granting of leave to enable redundant employees to seek alternative employment is a matter for Corporate Director's discretion (or other designated officer).
-As a general guide, it may be considered appropriate to allow up to 3 days for this purpose but it should be borne in mind that the entitlement is an individual one and each case should be considered on its own merits.
+As a general guide, it may be considered appropriate to allow up to 3 days for this purpose, but it should be borne in mind that the entitlement is an individual one and each case should be considered on its own merits.

-7. The Statutory Redundancy Payment
+7. The statutory redundancy payment

-7.1 The Government has exempted the determination of statutory redundancy payments from the provisions of the Equality Act 2010 which apply to the calculation of any additional, discretionary payments.

-7.2 Any employee with over 2 years service who is made redundant will be entitled, in accordance with the statutory formula, to a minimum statutory redundancy payment in accordance with the Equality Act 2010, which is based upon their actual pay.

-7.3 The amount of statutory redundancy payment depends on an employee's age, length of service and the amount of their normal contractual weeks pay:

-- 0.5 week's pay for each full year of service where age during the year is less than 22 - 1 week's pay for each full year of service where age during the year is 22 or above but less than 41 - 1.5 week's pay for each full year of service where age during the year is over 41.

-7.4 Only continuous service with organisations covered by the Redundancy Payments (Continuity of Employment in Local Government etc) (Modification) Order 1999 should be treated as reckonable when calculating an individuals' entitlement to a redundancy payment.
+- 7.1 The Government has exempted the determination of statutory redundancy payments from the provisions of the Equality Act 2010 which apply to the calculation of any additional, discretionary payments. - 7.2 Any employee with over 2 years' service who is made redundant will be entitled, in accordance with the statutory formula, to a minimum statutory redundancy payment in accordance with the Equality Act 2010, which is based upon their actual pay. - 7.3 The amount of statutory redundancy payment depends on an employee's age, length of service and the amount of their normal contractual weeks' pay: - 0.5 week's pay for each full year of service where age during the year is less than 22 - 1 week's pay for each full year of service where age during the year is 22 or above but less than 41 - 1.5 week's pay for each full year of service where age during the year is over 41. - 7.4 Only continuous service with organisations covered by the Redundancy Payments (Continuity of Employment in Local Government etc) (Modification) Order 1999 should be treated as reckonable when calculating an individuals' entitlement to a redundancy payment.
 Contracts must be successive and any break in continuous service, as defined above, will not count as reckonable.

-7.5 A list of the organisations covered by the Modification Order can be found at

-7.6 The maximum service which can be taken into account under statutory provisions is 20 years, the maximum payment allowable 30 weeks pays and the maximum amount which may be used to calculate a week's pay is $\pounds400$ (as at 1st February 2011).
+7.5 The maximum service which can be taken into account under statutory provisions is 20 years and the maximum payment allowable, 30 weeks' pay.

-8. Additional Discretionary Redundancy Pay
+8. Additional discretionary redundancy pay